singhsupriya2819/anonos/DeployDoc.md

 •	Controlled relinking to source data

-## Preparations
+## Minimal requirements

 Before getting started with offer, you must fulfill below requirements:

-•	You must have Key pair precreated in your AWS Account, you might refer to ths link for key pair creation:
+•	You must have Key pair precreated in your AWS Account, you might refer to ths link for key pair creation:                         https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/create-key-pairs.html#having-ec2-create-your-key-pair

-•	You must have DNS zone and domain name registered in AWS

-•	You must have the Product License key

 ### Deployment